130cmWolf/EcoModeWatcher/README-en.md

 ## Usage

-1. Run `EcoModeWatcher.exe` — a tray icon will appear
+1. Run `NoNapChrome.exe` — a tray icon will appear
 2. The app continuously monitors and disables Chrome's Efficiency Mode in the background
 3. To exit, right-click the tray icon and select **Exit**